wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.4.2 =
+* Added a sort function to the usable images inside the admin panel
+* Edited the img-tag because of an reported error with safari browsers

 = 1.4.1 =
 * Fixed the German locale because of an reported error